openeuler-mirror/stratovirt/docs/config_guidebook.md

 # cmdline
 -qmp unix:/path/to/api/socket,server,nowait
 ```
-Where, the information about 'server' and 'nowait' can be found in chapter 2.4 Virtio-console.
+Where, the information about 'server' and 'nowait' can be found in [section 2.12 Chardev](#212-chardev)

 On top of that, monitor can be used to create qmp connection as well.
 The following commands can be used to create a monitor.